walkr/peaker/README.md

 peaker
 ======
-(Trying out meter) — a petite dashboard for checking the health of your sites (HTTP).
+(Trying out meteor) — a petite dashboard for checking the health of your sites (HTTP).

 # install